theopedapolu/ClipHop/README.md

 # ClipHop
-Utility app to synchronize the clipboard across multiple devices on the same entwork
+Utility app to synchronize the clipboard across multiple devices on the same network